-It looked a promising direction, so we picked our way past the machinery to the old station building, beyond which we came to a little road that went along beside the railway line, then crossed the tracks and mounted a low hill.
+The old tracks were going in a promising direction, so we picked our way past the machinery to the old station building, beyond which we came to a little road that went along beside the railway line, then crossed the tracks and mounted a low hill.
 Here we rejoined the new, official GR that we had spurned earlier.

 We descended and crossed the tracks again, then climbed up to join a tree-lined lane.